Unboxed-Software/solana-course/content/token22-metadata.md

 ```

 #### Metadata PDA:

-since we are going to store the metadata in a different account, so we want to get the address of that account to use it when we get to the next step of creating the mint account, so you can choose any method to create a metadata account, and save its address so that we use it in the next step, in the lab below we will use the `Metaplex` library to create the metadata account, so if you don't know how to create a metadata account, you can refer to the lab below.
+Since we are going to store the metadata in a different account, so we want to get the address of that account to use it when we get to the next step of creating the mint account, so you can choose any method to create a metadata account, and save its address so that we use it in the next step, in the lab below we will use the `Metaplex` library to create the metadata account, so if you don't know how to create a metadata account, you can refer to the lab below.

 #### Create the mint account with the metadata pointer:

 Now that we have the mint length we can go ahead and ask the system to allocate a new account for us, this step will only allocate the account and pay the rent for it, in order to use this account as a mint we will have to call the `createInitializeMintInstruction` method from the `@solana/spl-token` library, but this way we will not have a way to set the metadata pointer, so in order to set the metadata pointer we will have to call the `createInitializeMetadataPointerInstruction` method from the `@solana/spl-token` library, even before we initialize the mint, and we will have to pass the metadata account address to it as well as the update authority, so the order will be like this:
 ```ts
  const createMintAccountInstructions = web3.SystemProgram.createAccount({